RomanRipp/collabominator/README.md

 # collabominator

 Is a "for fun" project.
-Code gets a list of overdue code reviews and anounces revievers and reminds reviewers that they are late.
+Code gets a list of overdue code reviews and reminds reviewers that they are late.
 It is intended to run on Raspberry PI.

 TODO: